Celtic Studies and Scottish Studies PhD

 Our Celtic studies expertise covers:

-- Old Irish and Middle Welsh language, literature and culture
+- Old Irish and Middle Welsh language, literature, and culture

-- Scottish Gaelic and modern Irish language, literature, and culture
+- Scottish Gaelic and Modern Irish language, literature, and culture

-- Celtic sociolinguistics and language policy
+- Sociolinguistics and language policy of Celtic languages

 - The 'Celtic Revival' in Scotland